sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 ```

 This looks like a template for the module that will be added to your
-workarea.
+work area.
 That's because that's exactly what it is.

 Lastly, we are going to add the `dist_ini.txt` file to your blueprint, the file
 mentioned in the `[DistINI]` section of your `profile.ini` configuration file.